jwodder/doapi/docs/cli/common.rst

 In all cases, if the same object is specified more than once on the command line, all occurrences after the first are ignored with a warning.

+.. versionchanged:: 0.2.0
+    :option:`--multiple` now also matches by ID, slug, & fingerprint

 .. todo::

     Mention `--unique` and the warnings in its absence